 - 40,000 points for each friend that opens a credit card account (200,000 points per year)

 Marriott members can earn 500 hotel points each time they rent a car with Hertz.
 To qualify, you have to supply your Marriott Bonvoy number to Hertz when you pick up the car at the rental counter.

 If you are someone who books work or business events regularly, booking with Marriott can pay off.
 Planners who are Marriott Bonvoy™ members get the chance to earn up to 60,000 points (2 points per $1) for qualifying events booked at participating properties.

 How to redeem Marriott points

-Once you earn heaps of Marriott Bonvoy points, you can begin strategizing how to redeem them.
-And Marriott makes it easy for Marriott Bonvoy members to redeem their points.
+Once you earn heaps of Marriott Bonvoy points through paid stays and rewards card spending, you can begin strategizing how to redeem them.
+Fortunately, this program makes it easy for Marriott Bonvoy members to use their points.

 It’s important to keep in mind how much your Marriott points are worth when booking an award night.
 The chart below is a guideline on when to use Marriott points, and when to pay cash.
 While there is no fixed dollar amount on the left side, the theme is: The higher the cost of the room, the more it makes sense to use your points.
 Saving money is most important, even if you have to sacrifice a bit of point value.

 Let’s take a look at a few examples of Marriott bookings.